Roots and Radishes

 • Cut bread of choice into 1-inch cubes.

-• Fresh asparagus spears spread out on light blue and white table
+Fresh asparagus spears spread out on light blue and white surface.

 Whisk & Assemble